 Your potential customer has become inherently skeptical of everything on the Internet.
 They approach your webpage looking for reasons to click away.
 If they’re bored, lost, or aren’t finding what they need, they’re not going to search; they’re going to go back to the Google search results and click on your competitor.

 One way to avoid that click away is to make sure your call to action is visually obvious.
-Create white space in a frame around your click button, or use an arrow to point towards the Join Now, or even position your image so that the subject is looking in the direction you want your visitor’s eyes to move.
+Create white space in a frame around your click button, or use an arrow to point toward the Join Now, or even position your image so that the subject is looking in the direction you want your visitor’s eyes to move.
+Integrating content marketing will not only boost your SEO but also enrich the user experience, making your site a go-to resource for valuable information.

 Don’t Overthink Color